AlgorithmicResearchGroup/ML-Research-Agent-Tasks/README.md

 ## Contributing

-We welcome contributions to the AI Competition Benchmark!
+We welcome contributions to the ML Research Benchmark!
 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to submit issues, feature requests, and pull requests.

 ## License